Metra’s Small Business Enterprise Program

 - Be an independently owned business;

 - For-profit business;

-- Meet the Small Business Administration’s (SBA) size standard, and not exceed $26.29 million in gross annual receipts.
+- Meet the Small Business Administration’s (SBA) size standard, and not exceed $30,400,000 in gross annual receipts.

-If you are currently certified as a Disadvantaged Business Enterprise (DBE) with Metra or one of the other four Illinois Unified Certification Program (IL UCP) members: Chicago Transit Authority, Pace, Illinois Department of Transportation and the City of Chicago, you are considered a SBE and do not have to complete the verification process.
-However, you must provide proof of DBE certification when submitting your bid.
+If you are currently certified as a Disadvantaged Business Enterprise (DBE) with Metra or one of the other four Illinois Unified Certification Program (IL UCP) members (Chicago Transit Authority, Pace, Illinois Department of Transportation, and the City of Chicago), you are automatically considered an SBE and do not have to complete the verification process.
+However, you must provide proof of the firm's DBE certification when submitting your bid.